 Don’t divulge too many details.

 While you want your children to be aware of your decision to divorce and how this will affect them, there are certain details about your reasons for divorce that they have no need to know about.
+Children may ask why their parents are getting divorced and it is okay to tell them something like “we did not want it to come to this, but we cannot seem to fix our relationship.”
+However, too many personal details should be avoided.
 Sharing too much information usually does more harm than good.

 Don’t oversimplify your explanation.